sandeepmj/javascript-variables-comparison-operators/README.md

 <ul>

 <li>Commenting - You're going to forget what various parts of your code are supposed to do.
 Leave a comment as a reminder or as a quick clarification for anyone you might collaborate with.
-You comment in JavaScript with two slashes <code>// Comment here</code> </li>
+You comment in JavaScript with two slashes <code>// Comment here</code> usually at the end of the line of code. </li>

 <li>White Space - JavaScript doesn't care about white space.
 Use it to make it easier to read your code.</li>